chartmann1590/Business-Simulator/README.md

 - **Fully Autonomous**: The office runs completely on its own - no user interaction required
 - **AI-Powered Employees**: Each employee uses LLM to make decisions based on their role, personality, and backstory
 - **Employee Hierarchy**: CEO, Managers, and Employees with different decision-making capabilities
+- **Multi-Floor Office System**: 4 floors with specialized rooms and intelligent room assignment
+- **Smart Room Management**: Room capacity tracking, overflow handling, and intelligent movement
 - **Real-time Web Interface**: Watch the office operate in real-time through a modern web dashboard
 - **Rich Observability**:
-  - Dashboard with key metrics
+  - Dashboard with key metrics and business goals
-  - Employee details with backstories
+  - Employee details with backstories, activities, and room locations
-  - Project tracking
+  - Project tracking with progress and financial data
-  - Financial reports
+  - Comprehensive financial analytics with payroll breakdowns
+  - Office layout visualization across all floors
+  - Communication hub (email and chat)
-  - Activity feed
+  - Activity feed with real-time updates

 ## Prerequisites